Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 url:  <https://github.com/suan/vim-instant-markdown.git>

-Instant Markdown previews with vim.
+Instant Markdown previews with Vim.
 Use `:InstantMarkdownPreview` to start.

 ### LanguageTool

 url:  <https://github.com/vim-scripts/LanguageTool.git>

-Grammar checker using LanguageTool for vim.
+Grammar checker using LanguageTool for Vim.

 ### vim-pencil

 url:  <https://github.com/reedes/vim-pencil>

-Plugin to help vim be more friendly for writing prose.
-Handles automatic wrapping of text.
+Plugin to help Vim be more friendly for writing prose.
+It handles automatic wrapping of text.

 ### goyo.vim